nthomasCUBE/BioSankey/README.md

  #### Picture export in high-quality
  In order to provide publication-ready images, we suggest to use PhantomJs, which allows to make a screenshot of the current webseite.
+[Link to PhantomJs](http://phantomjs.org/)
 ```
 phantomjs-2.1.1-linux-i686/bin/phantomjs rasterize.js 'Use_case_combined.html' V1.png "100cm*80cm" 3
 convert V1.png -trim V1x1.png